Watch Parlour LAB 18, a moving session on the relationships between landscape and health, wellbeing and identity with Jacky Bowring and Francis Nona.

 - ‘Looking after things’: Caring for sites of trauma in post-trauma in post-earthquake Christchurch, New Zealand.
 In C. Bates, R. Imrie, & K. Kullman (Eds.)
 Care and design: Bodies, buildings, cities (pp. 116-137).
 West Sussex, UK: John Wiley & Sons.
 (2017) https://www.wiley.com/en-ie/Care+and+Design:+Bodies,+Buildings,+Cities-p-9781119053491

-1 formal point on completion of the CPD questions – these will be emailed following booking.
+1 formal point on completion of the CPD questions – purchase access below.

 Once completed, you will receive an email from Google forms with your responses.
 Please keep this – it provides the evidence of attendance and completion.
 Please note, separate CPD certificates will not be issued.
 If you can’t find the email, remember to check your spam folder.
 See here for the overall learning objectives for the series.